epistrephein/rarbg/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---

 ## Feature description
-A clear and concise description of what the problem is and what you'd want to happen.
+A clear and concise description of what problem you're trying to solve and what you'd want to happen.

 ## Possible implementations
 If possible, suggest a way to add this feature.